TomPace101/nanopore_diffusion/notes.md

 _TODO_ customization: functions to monkey-patch from module should be specified by the request, not the module Or, at least, the request should be able to select from the options defined in the module.
-Maybe even allow for renaming of the methods, so the module can define different options, and I can select the one I want?
+Maybe even allow for renaming of the methods, so the module can define different options, and I can select the one I want.

 _TODO_ fickian diffusion simulation
 - subclass customizable request: just overwrite "run"
 - include the basics
 - get the machinery working for defining weak forms

 _TODO_ general logging for requests see notes 2018-12-20.md